 - Specialty nursing services including: wound care, telemetry, dialysis, and rehabilitation therapy.

-- Rehabilitation services provided as needed by physical therapists, occupational therapists, speech language pathologists, therapeutic recreation specialists, music therapists.
+- Brain injury rehabilitation services are provided by physical therapists, occupational therapists, speech language pathologists, therapeutic recreation specialists, music therapists.

 Spaulding Nursing and Therapy Center Brighton

-Skilled Nursing Facilities (SNFs) are for people whose brain injury may be less severe or have improved enough medically to no longer need hospital level care.
-Our SNF program are right for people who require short-term rehabilitation care including Physical Therapy, Occupational Therapy, and Speech therapy, combined with medical oversight.
+Skilled Nursing Facilities (SNFs) are for people whose non-traumatic or traumatic brain injury may be less severe or have improved enough medically to no longer need hospital level care.
+Our SNF program is designed for people who require short-term rehabilitation care, including physical therapy, occupational therapy, and speech therapy, combined with medical oversight.